-Pragmatic Inquiry is a time-honored way of getting beyond assumptions, providing a well-tested practice that can help you interpret your challenges in new ways.
+Pragmatic Inquiry is a time-proven and honored way of getting beyond assumptions, providing a well-tested practice that can help you interpret your challenges in new ways.

 The result of the Inquiry may be a small adjustment in plans or a complete change in direction.

 Reacting to the flood of information we are confronted with daily and attempting to fit it into our existing patterns and habits of thinking requires us to assume we know what it all means.

 Most information and events are signs, clues, evidence or symptoms and our interpretations of them may not be the best choice now, especially since our complex environment is always changing!

 The Importance of a question: challenging what … ”you know for sure…”

 Learning begins when we are challenged by an event, stop and begin to question or doubt what we know; and then we start our Pragmatic Inquiry!